UniMath/agda-unimath/src/ring-theory/congruence-relations-semirings.lagda.md

 ## Properties

-### Characterizing equality of congruence relations on semirings
+### Characterizing equality of congruence relations of semirings

 ```agda
 relate-same-elements-congruence-Semiring :